-Silver Fern Farms has been discharging less than 100 m3/day of cooling water since the condenser cooling water system was decommissioned in December 2004, and Graeme Lowe Protein has not been discharging cooling water since the consent renewal in 2013.
+Silver Fern Farms is not discharging cooling water to the stream since the stormwater system was upgraded last year, and Graeme Lowe Protein has not been discharging cooling water since the consent renewal in 2013.
 The Council has not required the temperature of cooling water or of the Tawhiti Stream above the discharge point to be monitored, but has required the continuation of temperature monitoring below the discharge point, at the Tawhiti Road Hydrometric Station.

-The telemetered temperature record, from July 2021 to June 2022 is presented in Figure 5.
+The telemetered temperature record, from July 2022 to July 2023 is presented in Figure 5.